Jesse Richman (academic)

 Jesse Richman is an associate professor of political science and geography at Old Dominion University.
 His research has focused on legislative politics, public opinion, electoral politics, and intellectual property.
 He is known for his 2014 study with David Earnest about illegal non-citizen voting, which was widely rejected by the broader academic community and was notably misused by Donald Trump and the election denial movement in the United States to justify false claims of widespread fraud.
 Richman's expert testimony on noncitizen voting in Fish v.
 Kobach was widely criticized while his expert testimony in Arizona received mixed reviews.

 Education

 Richman received a Bachelor of Philosophy from the University of Pittsburgh in 1999, a Master of Arts from Carnegie Mellon University in 2001, and a Doctor of Philosophy from Carnegie Mellon in 2005.

 He received a Fulbright grant at the National University of Public Service in Budapest, Hungary in 2019.

 2014 study with David Earnest

-Before the 2014 study (and after) there was a virtual consensus in academia that noncitizen citizen did not exist on any functional level.
+Before the 2014 study (and after) there was a virtual consensus in academia that noncitizen voting did not exist on any functional level.